kmarsyd/training.artemis.rds/_episodes/04-script-automation.md

 This is why we call these '**_FOR_**' loops; they iterate over a list of variables, once for each value the variable can take.

 <br>
-Now, let's return to out **single_image.pbs** script.
-Can you write a_FOR_loop to submit a job for each of the images we identified earlier?
+Now, let's return to our **single_image.pbs** script.
+Can you write a _FOR_ loop to submit a job for each of the images we identified earlier?

 > ## Answer
 > ~~~